opendxl/opendxl-epo-service-python/doc/sdk/basiccorehelpexample.rst

 ========================

 This sample invokes and displays the results of the "core help" remote command via the ePO DXL service.
-The "core help" command lists the remote commands that are exposed by the particular ePO server.
+The "core help" command lists the remote commands that are exposed by a particular ePO server.

 Prerequisites
 *************
 * The samples configuration step has been completed (see :doc:`sampleconfig`)
 * The ePO DXL service is running (see :doc:`running`)
-* The client is authorized to invoke the ePO DXL Service (see :doc:`authorization`)
+* The client is authorized to invoke the ePO DXL Service (see :ref:`Client Authorization <client_authorization>`)

 Setup
 *****